bthallion/poker-range-converter/README.md

 ## Usage

-- Run `npm run parse-newdefs2` and your Flopzilla 1.x.x ranges will be copied into your clipboard
+- Run `npm run convert -- --from=newdefs2 --to=clipboard` and your Flopzilla 1.x.x ranges will be copied into your clipboard
-- Run `npm run parse-newdefs3` and your Flopzilla 2.x.x ranges will be copied into your clipboard
+- Run `npm run convert -- --from=newdefs3 --to=clipboard` and your Flopzilla 2.x.x ranges will be copied into your clipboard
-- Run `npm run parse-range-images` and a using the configuration in `range_image_parser_config.json` a directory of JPG, GIF or PNG range chart images will be parsed and copied into your clipboard
+- Run `npm run convert -- --from=images --to=files --src=/path/to/config.json` and using the provided configuration a directory of JPG, GIF or PNG range chart images will be parsed and written to the output directory

 ### Arguments

+--from: The format of poker ranges to convert from - one of the following values:
+`newdefs2`, `newdefs3`, `images`

+--to: The output medium, either copied as a textblock to your clipboard, or each range string is written to an individual file in a directory - one of the following values:
+`clipboard`, `files`

---category: A filter for top level categories in case you don't want all your ranges
-	copied to the clipboard.
-Checks if a category contains the substring provided.
+--category: A filter for top level categories when converting from newdefs.
+Checks if the top category contains the filter as a substring.

-	ex: `npm run parse-newdefs2 -- --category="Upswing Ranges"`
+	ex: `npm run convert -- --from=newdefs2 --category="Upswing Ranges"`

 --output_directory: Specify a directory to write the parsed ranges into rather than copying them to your clipboard, each range is written to its own file.
 This directory is importable by FlopzillaPro, and can further by organized into categories using subdirectory folders.

-  ex: `npm run parse-range-images -- --output_directory="./output"`
+  ex: `npm run convert -- --from=images --to=files`

 ### Example Output: